eugenia1984/english/glossary.md

 - **then**: is often used to indicate the next step or action after something else has been done.
 For example: `First, I check my emails, then I start coding`.

-`I turned on the computer, and then I opened my email.` -> You only opened the email after turning on the computer.

-'We fixed the bug, then we tested the application again.` -> They only tested the application again after fixing the bug.

 - **thinking of**: is used when you are considering an idea, action, or plan.
 For example: `I'm thinking of buying a new laptop`. -> This means you are considering the option of buying a new laptop, but have not made a decision yet.

 - **though**: is an expression you use to show contrast between two sentences, similar to but.
 It can also be used in the middle or in the end of a sentence, not only in the beginning.
 For example: ``I know we wanted to travel.
 We don't have the money for the tickets, though.``